 Unlike other programs that may be aimed specifically at engineers, the University of Mississippi CME program is developed across three schools — business, accountancy, and engineering — making it truly interdisciplinary.
 Miller sees manufacturing as the key to understanding all three disciplines and how they intersect.

 Because CME has ties to multiple schools, it has more flexibility in developing curriculum and putting those lessons into practice.
 CME’s coursework, developed with industry partners, incorporates concepts that students need to know to succeed in the modern manufacturing world.
 That goes beyond technical knowledge to include topics like marketing, strategic planning, process flow, and project management.
 Ultimately, students earn their degree from their respective school and a minor or emphasis in manufacturing.

-The center admits between fifty and sixty students each year, resulting in smaller classes that provide more individualized attention.
+The center admits between 50 and 60 students each year, resulting in smaller classes that provide more individualized attention.
 While students can apply to join the program as sophomores, they may have to catch up a bit as opposed to those who enroll their first year.

 The center itself has a 12,000-square-foot factory floor featuring some of the most sophisticated robotic equipment in manufacturing, as well as manual equipment, where students work on solving real challenges and even developing their own products.
 The maker space includes tools like laser etchers, metal 3D printers, woodworking tools, and more.

 CME students have access to the maker space, while non-CME students can pay $50 a semester to become a member and use everything within the space.

 The 2019–20 academic year was the first year the CME was opened to all majors beyond business, engineering, and accountancy.
 Students are mixed together in classes, regardless of major, which Miller says enables them to learn to work together to take an idea, develop the process, and make it a reality — just as they will have to do in their careers.